BY-LAW OF THE INTERNATIONAL ASSOCIATION OF PROCEDURAL LAW

 (e) Four Vice-Presidents.

-The members of the Presidium are elected for a period of four years to any of the above-listed offices, immediately renewable for one additional term in their current position.
+(3) The members of the Presidium are elected for a period of four years to any of the above-listed offices, immediately renewable for one additional term in their current position.
+A member of the Presidium, with the exception of the President, serves as the Treasurer of the Association,

-The President may not serve as the president of a national or regional association of procedural law while President of the Association.
+(5) The President may not serve as the president of a national or regional association of procedural law while being President of the Association.

 The President is the representative of the Association in all its external relations and gives effect to the decisions of the general assembly and the Council.
 It is the President’s duty to maintain contact with national and international associations having the same objects as the Association.
 The President convenes meeting of the Council and, in cases of emergency, may adopt, with the consent of the Presidium, appropriate measures, subject to ratification by the Council at its next meeting.
 The President remains in office until the conclusion of the congress following the President’s election or until the term for which elected if that does not extend to the conclusion of the congress.

-The Secretariat-General is appointed by the Council.
-It comprises a maximum of four members, one of whom is designated the Executive Secretary-General and another to serve as the Treasurer of the association.
+(1) The Secretariat-General is appointed by the Council.
+It comprises a maximum of four members, one of whom is designated the Executive Secretary-General.

 The official languages of the Association are English, French, German, Italian, and Spanish.

-The funds of the Association comprise the subscriptions of members and gifts from organizations and national and international organizations or from private persons.
-Subscriptions are fixed by the Council.
+(1) The funds of the Association comprise the subscriptions of members and gifts from organizations and national and international organizations or from private persons.
+Subscriptions are fixed by the Council and approved by the General Assembly.